wpengine/geoip/readme.txt

 3) What variables do I have access to?

-Country, state, city, zip, latitude, longitude.
+Continent, country, state, city, zip, latitude, longitude.

 4) How do I sign up for a WP Engine Account?: